CaptainASIC/CSIRT/README.md

 - RemoteName: This should match the name of the remote as configured in rclone.
 - BasePath: This is the path within your remote storage where files will be uploaded.
 This path should already exist unless your rclone configuration allows for dynamic creation of directories.
 This could be set to a path like "MyFolder/SubFolder" or even left blank to copy directly into the root of the remote.
 - WLAN Interface: The interface you want to use for WiFi Shark tools.
+- Patterns file: The file containing patterns to search for in log files.
+- Log directory: The directory containing the log files to be analyzed.

 The `extensions.list`, `prohibited.files`, and `prohibited.dirs` files can also be configured and tailored as necessary based on your own findings, policies, or preferences.